Artist Research 1- Personal Study

 I’m going to take images of flowers up close and then trees from far away.
 In photoshop I’m going to change the images to black and white and increase the whites in the images to make them appear very clean, pure and positive compared to the dark blacks in the images which makes them come across as very dull and negative.

-What kind of photography does Mark Forbes do?
+What kind of photography does Mark Power do?

-What kind of photos did Mark Forbes take for hid projects?
+What kind of photos did Mark Power take for his projects?

 Simone Gernhardt